kellerdevsource/vray-for-houdini/README.md

   `"507"` is controlled with CMake variable **APPSDK_VERSION**

-  `{linux, windows, osx}` is appended automatically by CMake scripts.
+  `{linux, windows, darwin}` is appended automatically by CMake scripts.

 * Clone this repository with submodules